leap71/PicoGK/Documentation/README.md

 ### Cannot install on Mac, because of security warnings

 At this time, both our installers and our libraries are not signed.
-So MacOS X will refuse to run the installer.
+So macOS will refuse to run the installer.
 [You can solve this by following these steps.](MacSecurity.md)

 ### First time I run on Mac, I get multiple security warnings